All Products

 5. Right-click the service and select Restart.

-Container environment
+Container environments

 The custom identifier is set in the ALIYUN_LOGTAIL_USER_DEFINED_ID environment variable of the Logtail container.
-You can run the docker inspect ${logtail_container_name} | grep ALIYUN_LOGTAIL_USER_DEFINED_ID command to view this setting.
+Run the docker inspect ${logtail_container_name} | grep ALIYUN_LOGTAIL_USER_DEFINED_ID command to verify the configuration.

-Step 3: Create a custom identifier-based machine group in the Simple Log Service project in Region B
+Step 3: Create a custom-ID machine group

 1. Log on to the Simple Log Service console.
 In the Projects section, click the one you want.